Information and Procedures for Requesting an 201 Level Language Course Substitution

 - Although not required, supporting documentation from a student’s prior second language instructor(s) can accompany the student’s substitution request.
 Such a letter should outline the student’s progress or lack thereof with the course material, the student’s performance as compared to peers, state whether the student requested assistance or attended office hours for support, and any additional pertinent feedback.

-- Documentation from UMBC’s Learning Resources Center, or another institution’s similar academic success center, regarding participation in tutoring, use of/or other learning supports for foreign language courses may be useful.
+- Documentation from UMBC’s Academic Success Center, or another institution’s similar academic success center, regarding participation in tutoring, use of/or other learning supports for foreign language courses may be useful.

 - Once the student’s course substitution request is submitted, all relevant information will be reviewed by an SDS Disability Specialist who will respond to the student within two weeks with the status of the request.
 If additional information is needed to complete the processing of the request, such as additional disability documentation, the Disability Specialist will notify the student.